LinkedIn company pages have a ceiling.

 Measure and Prove ROI

-Your advocacy program will only scale if leadership can see the business impact, which means you must track the basics- reach, engagement, and advocacy-driven leads.
 Then add EMV to show how employee posts compare to paid advertising costs.
-For pipeline attribution, use UTM links to connect posts to outcomes like demo requests or applications.
+For pipeline attribution, use UTM links to track posts to outcomes like demo requests or applications.

 Visa partnered with LinkedIn Elevate to position itself as a thought leader.
 With their advocacy program, they achieved these results-